 As the Faculty of Medicine takes a distributed approach to education, some students can expect to travel to different hospitals or clinical sites for classes or experiential learning, such as an ultrasound biopsy simulation workshop.
 Students may be responsible for the cost of public transit when attending classes off-UBC campus and participating in field trips.

-Eligibility: Medicine Packages are for international students studying medicine or related sciences (typically in their first 2-3 years of undergraduate studies).
-Students must be at least 19 years of age on the starting date of the program (July 14, 2023).
+• Medicine VSP course packages are for international students studying medicine or related sciences (typically in their first 2-3 years of undergraduate studies).

 Introduction to Scientific Research in the Hospital Setting